 Natural empathy

-Many patients are nervous about getting their blood extracted by a needle or suffering from trypanophobia, which is an extreme fear of needles.
+Many patients are nervous about getting their blood extracted by a needle or suffering from trypanophobia, an extreme fear of needles.
 A stern appearance and insensitive handling can even further aggravate their apprehension.
-Thus, phlebotomists that exhibit calm energy and know how to approach the scenario would be best in helping such individuals overcome their fears.
+Thus, phlebotomists who exhibit calm energy and know how to approach the scenario would be best in helping such individuals overcome their fears.

 Other qualities that can aid phlebotomists in performing their job are: